 For those that think Lubbock is only for Red Raiders and Panhandlers, they better think again.
 It turns out the “HUB CITY” has much more to do than it may let on.

 The most well-known attraction in Lubbock is definitely Texas Tech University.
 Campus is absolutely worth a walk-around for its Spanish Renaissance architecture and numerous landmarks.
 Start at the Will Rogers statue that was installed with its rear end facing directly toward College Station.
 That’s something all college football fans can get behind (except for Aggies, that is).
 Then head over to the Blarney Stone which is allegedly a piece for the real Blarney Stone in Ireland that bestows eloquent speech on all who brave a kiss.

-Finally, when the panhandle heat gets to you, take a dip in Buffalo Springs Lake, the “oasis of West Texas.”
+When the panhandle heat gets to you, take a dip in Buffalo Springs Lake, the “oasis of West Texas.”
 This spring-fed lake is tucked away in an amazing canyon just east of Lubbock.
-There are some excellent swimming beaches, some excellent hiking trails, and even a jumping tower for the daring.
+There are some excellent swimming beaches, some excellent hiking trails and even a jumping tower for the daring.